 PhD Study: Evaluating the impacts of Greater Manchester devolution on population health

-This PhD is evaluating the effects of Greater Manchester devolution on population health and exploring the underlying mechanism, to assess whether Greater Manchester devolution has led to more efficient and equitable health and care organisations from a quantitative aspect.
+This PhD evaluated the effects of Greater Manchester devolution on population health and explored the underlying mechanism, to assess whether Greater Manchester devolution led to more efficient and equitable health and care organisations from a quantitative aspect.

 The decentralisation of health and social care from national to local levels is a consistent focus of policymakers as a way to meet the rising and diverging needs of local people, since it empowers local authorities to design locality-based policies better matched to their own circumstances rather than one size fits all nationwide policies.

-Greater Manchester’s devolution deal and accompanying localised policies offer a great opportunity to study the effects of localised approaches to population heath.
+Greater Manchester’s devolution deal and accompanying localised policies offered a great opportunity to study the effects of localised approaches to population heath.

-The PhD will generate crucial evidence on the most successful policies and their mechanisms, overall showing whether Greater Manchester devolution has led to more efficient and equitable organisation of health and care, from the aspect that whether and how it has ultimately influenced population health.
-It will generate valuable knowledge to inform future decision-making in England and elsewhere, in order to achieve more efficient health and social care systems.
+The PhD generated crucial evidence on the most successful policies and their mechanisms, overall showing whether Greater Manchester devolution led to more efficient and equitable organisation of health and care, showing whether and how it ultimately influenced population health.
+It generated valuable knowledge to inform future decision-making in England and elsewhere, in order to achieve more efficient health and social care systems.

-This PhD study is looking to answer three research questions:
+This PhD study aimed to answer 3 research questions:

 - What are the impacts of devolution on self-reported health outcomes, as measured by individuals’ experienced health and wellbeing?